enniyasubbu/Face-Recognition-using-C-Emgucv-/README.md

-# Simple Face Recognition Application using C# and Emgu.CV
+# Face Recognition Application using C# and Emgu.CV
 Simple Face Recognition App CS
 To use this solution , you need to restore the Nuget Packages first
 1. Goto Solution Explorer and Right Click,